-Pros / The Dyson V6 is lightweight, so you will be able to use it without getting tired.
+Pros / The Dyson V6 is lightweight enough to use without getting tired.

-Cons / The relatively small cleaning head means it will take more passes to clean the same amount of space.
+Cons / The relatively small cleaning head means it takes more passes to clean the same amount of space.

-Verdict / The Dyson V6 is not the best at cleaning carpets, but is an excellent choice for pet hair.
+Verdict / The Dyson V6 is not the best at cleaning carpets, but it's an excellent choice for pet hair.

 The Dyson V6 cordless stick vacuum struggled a little to clean carpeting, but it was great for wood floors.
-A major plus is its filtration system, which is designed so that the vacuum captures allergens and expels clean air.
+A major plus is its filtration system, which captures allergens and expels clean air.

 The V6 stick vacuum received high marks in vacuuming performance because of its unique cleaner heads.
 We tested all stick vacs with different mixes of sawdust and pet hair on both carpet and hardwood.
 The V6 took several passes more than other vacuums on carpet with the direct-drive head, but its soft roller was made for hardwood.
 The harder surface was spotless after only four passes.

 For the pet hair test, we embedded dog hair in our carpet samples, and the V6 performed admirably, easily picking up the fur.
 If you have pets, you’ll probably appreciate its filtration features, as the vacuum picks up dust and allergens in the air.
 At only 8 inches, the head is a bit smaller than those on other vacuums, so it takes longer to cover the area you are cleaning.

 We also tested the V6 on medium-profile carpet soiled by sawdust.
 The V6 was OK and collected most of the sawdust in several passes.
 Keep in mind that the vacuum defaults to maximum power once you engage the vacuum trigger.
 It drains the battery, heats the motor and causes a lot of noise.